elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 ## Known issues

-Find the list of known issues and its workarounds below.
+In this section you can find the list of known issues and its workarounds.

 ### Error: 403 API rate limit exceeded